PDF API C# (Code Example Tutorial)

 VB C#

-According to the information above, we can use RenderUrlAsPdf to convert the link into a document by providing the link and the save location.
+According to the information above, the RenderUrlAsPdf method can be used to convert the link into a document by providing the link and the save location.

 4. Create a PDF from HTML Strings